-Set the meat in your freezer for about 30 minutes or until it just starts to freeze.
+- Set the meat in your freezer for about 30 minutes or until it just starts to freeze.
 Frosty meat is easier to control when slicing.

-Cut each slice into bite size strips about 3 inches in length.
+- Cut each slice into bite size strips about 3 inches in length.

-Scoop up the meat strips using a spatula and place them in a glass bowl or plastic food bag.
+- Scoop up the meat strips using a spatula and place them in a glass bowl or plastic food bag.

 - Combine marinade ingredients in a small mixing bowl.
 Sirloin steak is a naturally tender cut of beef, so choose marinade ingredients with an eye toward seasoning rather than tenderizing the meat.

-Pour the marinade into the bowl or bag containing the sirloin steak strips.
+- Pour the marinade into the bowl or bag containing the sirloin steak strips.
 If you use a bowl, stir to coat the meat, then cover and set in your refrigerator.
-If you use a food bag, seal the bag and them massage it with your hands to coat the meat strips before placing in your refrigerator.
+If you use a food bag, seal the bag, then massage it with your hands to coat the meat strips before placing in your refrigerator.

-Remove the meat using a slotted spoon and discard the used marinade.
+- Remove the meat using a slotted spoon and discard the used marinade.